satoru-takeuchi/elkdat/README.md

-# elkdt
+# elkdat
 easy linux kernel development and auto-test tool

-elkdt prepares linux kernel source and a VM, and setting these properly for linux kernel development/auto-testing.
+elkdat prepares linux kernel source and a VM, and setting these properly for linux kernel development/auto-testing.

 It's useful not only for experienced linux kernel developers, but also for